You’re about to head to London - what should you buy? What are the best London souvenirs? Don't worry: I've got the answers!

 1. Harry Potter Souvenirs

-Every Potterhead heads to King's Cross Station and Platform 9 ¾ to visit the Harry Potter shop to find great souvenirs featuring Hedwig, Hermione, Ron, and the professors.
-Get your wands, robes and brooms here!
+I've noticed that most Potterhead heads to King's Cross Station and Platform 9 ¾ to visit the Harry Potter shop to find great souvenirs featuring Hedwig, Hermione, Ron, and the professors.
+And I do think the shop is fantastic (in fact I talk about it in more detail in my post on visiting King's Cross).

-There, you’ll find Colin Narbeth & Son, a shop for people who collect rare coins and money.
+There, you’ll find one of my favourite shops in the whole city, Colin Narbeth & Son, a shop for people who collect rare coins and money.

-They’ve printed two wonderful sets of magic money, a truly special way to remember your time in magical London.
+They’ve printed two wonderful sets of magic money, that I haven't ever seen anywhere else.
+It's a truly special way to remember your time in magical London!

-Join us on our Harry Potter walking tour and we will take you here.
+If you want to visit Cecil Court with me, join us on our Harry Potter walking tour and we will take you here!

 2. A Book from the Word on the Water – The Canal Boat Bookshop